Skip to main content

 Reporting crime

 If you are a victim of a crime whilst in Eritrea, report it to the local police immediately.
-You can also contact the Irish Embassy in Nairobi, Kenya, if you need help [+254 716 353 999].
+Irish citizens can also contact the Irish Embassy in Kenya, for assistance.

 Driving

-If you’re planning to drive in Eritrea, you should be extremely careful.
+If planning to drive in Eritrea, travellers should be extremely careful.
 Watch out for heavy pedestrian and bicycle traffic, as well as livestock on roads near urban centres, which can pose hazards.
-Travelling after dark in rural areas is dangerous, due to lack of road signs, barriers and lighting and many parts of the country are impassable during the rainy season.
+Travelling after dark in rural areas is dangerous, due to lack of road signs, barriers and lighting.
+Many parts of the country are impassable during the rainy season.

 If you want to drive:

-• Bring your full Irish driver’s licence and your international driving permit and make sure you have adequate and appropriate insurance
+• Bring full Irish driver’s licence and international driving permit and make sure to have adequate and appropriate insurance

 Hiring a vehicle